kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 > Produce less garbage! \
 > It's easy to overallocate memory in Go.
 This is why the best way to solve GC bottleneck or other memory efficiency issues is to allocate less.

+## Fine Tuning GC Options

+{...}

+> [!WARNING]
+> To me, both `GOGC` and `GOMEMLIMIT` feel like parameters you should tweak only after everything else in your program is in good shape.
+Probably, code inefficiencies hurt performance more than any gains we'd get from tweaking these settings.
+> It's better to treat these settings as fine-tuning tools, not as something your app depends on to perform well.

+##

 ## Allocate in Stack